a2stuff/a2d/selector/README.md

 * The font is at $8800.
 * The application entry point is $8E00.

-The MGTK copy is not identical to what DeskTop uses.
-It appears to be an older copy, and is running from Main rather than Aux.
-Some command numbers are also different.
+The MGTK copy runs out of Main (rather than Aux) and is version 1.0.0 Beta 4, slightly older than the 1.0.0 Final 1 used in DeskTop.
+Some command numbers are different.

 ### Resources - `selector6.s`